Menu

 Features

 Some iOS app extensions and features are not yet implemented for Android, or have no direct Android counterpart.
 Use the techniques in Platform Customization to implement iOS-only or Android-only solutions.
-For example, you might use a Skip compiler directive to exclude your iOS widget from transpilation, and include a Kotlin file implementing a native widget for Android instead.
+For example, you might use a compiler directive to exclude your iOS widget from your Android build, and include a Kotlin file implementing a native widget for Android instead.

 Common Topics